overturetool/overturetool.github.io/_netmeetings/Net-Meeting-143.md

 A High Level Design document for QuickCheck was created, in the same style as other VDMJ documents.

-A rolling 1.5.1 SNAPSHOT for VDM-VSCode is available at https://github.com/nickbattle/vdmj/releases/download/4.7.0-1/vdm-vscode-1.5.1-patch.vsix.
+A rolling 1.5.1 VSIX for VDM-VSCode is [available](https://github.com/nickbattle/vdmj/releases/download/4.7.0-1/vdm-vscode-1.5.1-patch.vsix).
 We should consider a release soon.

 ##  Release Planning